In this section

 Prior to issuing a statement of account (SOA), credits on an account will be used to off-set amounts owed to the Crown.
 The remaining balance is what will appear as the total payable on the SOA.
 Payment is due at month-end.

 Only in exceptional circumstances will a disbursement be issued outside of the off-setting guidelines.
-Such a request must be submitted via the CARM mailbox for consideration, using the subject line "Disbursement Request".
+Such a request must be submitted via the Contact the ARL Team for consideration.

-If you have a question about a disbursement or your account, or if you believe a disbursement cheque has been lost or damaged, contact the CARM mailbox for assistance.For more information on account off-setting, consult the CBSA Fact Sheet on Importer Account Off-Setting.
+If you have a question about a disbursement or your account, or if you believe a disbursement cheque has been lost or damaged, submit a request to the ARL Team.For more information on account off-setting, consult the CBSA Fact Sheet on Importer Account Off-Setting.

 - Date modified: